-Flying-foxes are crucial to keeping native forests healthy.
-They play an important role in dispersing seeds and pollinating flowering plants.
+Flying-foxes play an important role in dispersing seeds and pollinating flowering plants and are crucial to keeping native forests healthy.
 Because flying-foxes are highly mobile, seeds can be moved locally and over great distances.
-When seeds are able to germinate away from their parent plant, they can have a greater chance of surviving and growing into a mature plant.
+When seeds are able to germinate away from their parent plant, they have a greater chance of surviving and growing into a mature plant.
 Seed dispersal also expands the gene pool within forests.
 Mature trees then share their genes with neighbouring trees of the same species and this transfer strengthens forests against environmental changes.

 High mobility also makes flying-foxes very effective as forest pollinators.
 Pollen sticks to their furry bodies and as they crawl from flower to flower, and fly from tree to tree, they pollinate the flowers and aid in the production of honey.
 This reinforces the gene pool and health of native forests.

 In turn, native forests provide valuable timber, act as carbon sinks, and stabilise river systems and water catchments, and provide recreational and tourism opportunities worth millions of dollars each year.